doctorfree/MMM-TelegramCommands/README.md

 The Telegram commands `/getb` and `/setb` get and set, respectively, the MagicMirror screen brightness level.
 The brightness levels are 0-200, inclusive.

+The Telegram command `/rotate` can be used to rotate the MagicMirror display.
+Supported `/rotate` commands:

+- /rotate right
+- /rotate left
+- /rotate normal
+- /rotate inverted

 ## Author
 - Ronald Joe Record (ronaldrecord@gmail.com)